 Hamilton Pool is one of the most photographed sites in Central Texas, and for good reason.
 After descending down a rocky, ¼ mile trail, visitors are treated to a stunning site of a 50-foot waterfall cascading over a collapsed limestone grotto into a natural swimming hole.
 Although this feature attracts visitors far and wide, often leading to the park reaching capacity quite early in the morning during the warmer months, the Preserve can be much less crowded during other times of year.
 Many visitors don’t realize that there is a second trail which follows the creek until it ends at the Pedernales River, which is also quite nice.
 If you arrive at the Preserve early enough, head to the swimming hole first, and then try the trail heading the opposite way which begins near the restrooms at the bottom of the hill, after the parking lot.

 - Good to know: Since the Preserve can be closed for swimming after rains, there is a number to call that is updated by 9 a.m. which you can call to check the status, if you have your heart set on that: (512) 264-2740.
 Admission fees apply.
-(Per new changes, reservations will be required to enter Hamilton Pool Preserve starting May 15, 2016 through September 30, 2016.
+(Reservations are required to enter Hamilton Pool Preserve.
 Click here for details about making reservations.)
 There are no lifeguards on duty.
 There is no drinking water or concessions, but there are restroom facilities at the parking lot and also where the trail splits into two.

 - Distance: 0.6 mile River Trail and 0.25 trail to swimming hole

 - Bring: Cash or checks are the only forms of payment accepted for entrance fees.
 Wear your bathing suit so you can cool off in the pool or river.
 There are some picnic tables in the preserve.